yoryio/ShodanFavicon/README.md

 # ShodanExploitation
-List of favicon hashes of the most widely exploited products to seach with Shodan
+List of favicon hashes of the critical products by vendor to seach with Shodan

 ## Atlassian